armanio123/StoryTime/README.md

 You defend yourself with all your might and manage to defeat the ogre.
 Congratulations.
 ```

-Notice the double `##` on each paragraph.
+Notice the double `##` on each title paragraph.
 This is important as it will define the start of a paragraph.
 StoryTime is not going to narrate or display this line.
-This line needs to be composed of only letters or numbers and start with another `#`.
+This line needs to be composed of only letters or numbers and the text should start with another `#`.
 This is used as an identifier for the `Choices` explained below.

 ## Performing choices.